THE RIGHT TOOLS

 - more control is required to sustain the improved process

-- where a new (or substantially refreshed) concept is required for a product or service
+- a new (or substantially refreshed) concept is required for a product or service

-- where the houses of quality can be used to provide a link between the customer requirements and design features
+- the houses of quality tool can be used to provide a link between the customer requirements and design features

-The numerous case study problem solving projects that have been completed all confirm one thing – process improvement is not just about the technical tools – it’s also about change.
+The numerous case study problem-solving projects see linklinklink that have been completed all confirm one thing - process improvement is not just about the technical tools - it's also about change.

 All courses use proven change techniques alongside the technical toolkits to clarify what change is occurring and what's the best course of action to deal with any resistance that could affect buy-in or acceptance of the process improvement.